intexisty/docker-space-engineers-server/README.md

 ## Credits
 The original `Dockerfile` was written by [webanck](https://github.com/webanck "webanck") and can be found [here](https://github.com/webanck/docker-wine-steam "Steam with Docker").

-This repo has been adapted from [marjacob](https://github.com/marjacob "marjacob")'s efforts.
-This repo has been adapted from [ChipWolf](https://github.com/ChipWolf)'s efforts
+This repo has been adapted from [marjacob](https://github.com/marjacob "marjacob")'s & [ChipWolf](https://github.com/ChipWolf)'s efforts